This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 • The complete meal.
-I love this recipe because it comes complete with your meat (corned beef brisket, carbs (baby red potatoes), and veggies (green cabbage and carrots).
-Nothing else is needed except for maybe a good wine pairing or dark beer.
+I love this recipe because it comes complete with the corned beef brisket, baby red potatoes, and green cabbage and carrots.
+Nothing else is needed except for maybe a tasty Guinness beer bread on the side.

 • Turn leftovers into another meal.
 Every time I make this corned beef and cabbage, I use the leftovers to make corned beef hash for breakfast or a Reuben Sandwich!